To Culture Secretary Oliver Dowden

 Why is this important?

 The BBC is ours.
-Whether we turn to it for local reports about our areas, a summary of the day’s biggest stories, groundbreaking documentaries about our planet or Saturday night entertainment, we all benefit from an independent, public broadcaster that doesn’t rely on generating profits.
+Whether we turn to it for educational programmes for our children, local reports about our areas, groundbreaking documentaries about our planet or Saturday night entertainment, we all benefit from an independent, public broadcaster that doesn’t rely on generating profits.

-But the minister in charge of the media, Culture Secretary Oliver Dowden, recently questioned whether the BBC should even exist at all, and has asked a powerful group of industry insiders to review its future.
+Recently the minister in charge of the media, Culture Secretary Oliver Dowden, said the BBC “will help our children learn whilst we stay home, protect the NHS and save lives", after it announced an unprecedented expansion of educational programming.
+But just a few weeks ago he questioned whether the BBC should even exist at all, and has asked a powerful group of industry insiders to review its future.

 We know what happens when news is run for profit and independence goes out the window.
 Just look at America.
 A country dangerously divided with some news programmes spreading false information and conspiracy theories.